 Disney also offers discounts on their meal plans through out the year so keep an eye out for them, or check out Undercover Tourst.
 We used them a lot on our trip and they are super helpful and a great resource.

-The dining plan for an adult starts at around $48/day for the quick service package and goes up from there.
+The dining plan for an adult starts at around $48/day for the Quick Service package and goes up from there.

 A couple of things to note, kids 10 and older are considered adults.
 The price of the park goes down greatly the longer you stay.
 We just did the basic 7 day package then increased it to 10 days once we were there.

 Disney Hack: If you want to save money you could get the 10 day 1 park per day pass for $440, that would give you an extra 3 days (if you are staying 7 days) to go to a separate park as opposed to using the park hopper option which for 7 days is $485.
 Just a thought.

-Average ticket price for a 7 day pass $58.58
+Average ticket price for a 7 day pass: $58.58

-Memory Maker Photo Package
+Disney World Trip Cost #6: Memory Maker Photo Package

 From magic photos, to amazing professionally taken photos in front of some of Disney’s greatest landmarks, the photo pass is a must for first time Disney visitors.
 Another bonus is that you get all your pictures from the rides.
 So you can capture all the fun you are having on the rollercoasters like this…

 See!
-Doesn’t…..doesn’t that look like fun?!?
+Doesn’t…..doesn’t that… doesn’t that look like fun?!?
 See all the fun I’m having.
 Ugh.. my stomach turns when I think about some of those drops.
 But at the same time I want to go back and do it all again.

 If you book it at least 3 days in advance you can get some good savings on the package ($30).
 Well worth it in my opinion.